dcos/dcos-docs/1.8/administration/upgrading.md

 ### DC/OS Masters

+First verify that all your masters are in a healthy state.

+   - Check the Exhibitor UI to confirm that all masters have joined the quorum successfully (the status indicator will show green).
+The Exhibitor UI is available at `http://<dcos_master>:8181/`.
+   - Verify that `curl http://<dcos_master_private_ip>:5050/metrics/snapshot` has the metric `registrar/log/recovered` with a value of `1` for each master.

 Identify the ZooKeeper leader among the masters.
 This node should be the last master node that you upgrade.
 You can determine whether a master node is a ZooKeeper leader by sending the `stat` command to the ZooKeeper client port.

 ```